YouTube Copyright Strike Explained

 It's crucial to draft a high-quality copyright infringement notice, and DoNotPay can help you do precisely that in a short time.

-Our app was recognized by the American Bar Association with the Louis M. Brown Award for Legal Access and is qualified to generate a DMCA notice that will get YouTube's attention.
+Our app was recognized by the American Bar Association with the Louis M. Brown Award for Access and is qualified to generate a DMCA notice that will get YouTube's attention.

 Log in to your DoNotPay profile in your and follow these steps: